Zooniverse: Project Builder

 Zooniverse supports Project Builder, a tool that allows anyone to create their own project by uploading a dataset of images, video files or sound files.
 In Project Builder a Project Owner creates a workflow for the projects, a tutorial, a field guide and the talk forum of the Project and can add collaborators, researchers and moderators to their project.
 The moderators for example will have partial administrator rights in the talk, but cannot change anything concerning the workflow.

+Zooniverse Mobile App

+Only certain kinds of projects can be enabled on Zooniverse mobile app (Android & iOS).